DigitalFuturesOCADU/experimentalux/Readme.md

 </tr>
 </table>

-Works With: Laptop MacOS | Laptop Windows
+Works With: Desktop MacOS | Desktop Windows

 This sketch combines monitoring of both window size and position, displaying real-time data about how the window changes and moves on screen.
 It tracks window size changes, monitors window position, shows position relative to screen quadrants, and updates in real-time for both movement and resizing.
 The data display can be toggled with the spacebar.